By Holly Reisem Hanna

 If you don’t already have one – get one!
 A virtual assistant can be utilized as little or as much as you need them, and there are hourly rates to fit every budget.
 Not only are they are great for doing those administrative tasks that take up so much of your time, but they can be utilized when you’re on vacation, or for when you have a sick child.
 By establishing a working relationship now, you’ll be prepared for the unexpected.

-By creating a plan ahead of time, you can smoothly manage your work at home obligations and nurture your sick child.
+By creating a contingency plan ahead of time, you can smoothly manage your work-at-home obligations and nurture your sick child.

-What productivity tips do you have for working at home with a sick child?
+What productivity tips do you have for working from home with a sick child?